mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 Within *Atlas* organizations, you can find Projects.
 Here I have three projects, each dedicated to a different course that I'm taking, or a different application that I'm working on.
 To make it easier to manage access within an organization, users can be grouped into teams, and granted access on project level by team, so that there isn't a need to add and shuffle access around on an individual user basis.

 Each project can have multiple Atlas clusters within it, as long as each cluster has a unique name.
-From this project view, I can access some other awesome Atlas features, like Realm and Charts.
-Let's talk *Realm*. *Realm* offers services that let developers build web or mobile applications, or just integrate MongoDB Atlas data into an application, all without worrying about managing or scaling servers.
+From this project view, I can access some other awesome Atlas features, like *Realm and Charts*.
+Let's talk *Realm*. *Realm* offers services that let developers build web or mobile applications, or just integrate *MongoDB Atlas* data into an application, all without worrying about managing or scaling servers.

-But they can still easily track the database side of things from this view, once they have launched an application. *Realm*, just like all other MongoDB products, has a great documentation page that looks like this.
+But they can still easily track the database side of things from the *Advanced Configuration* view, once they have launched an application. *Realm*, just like all other *MongoDB* products, has a great documentation page.
 I linked some resources for learning more about *Realm*, and app development with and without *Realm*, below this video.

 Now let's return back to our cluster, and see what *Charts* are all about.
 I personally think that *Charts* are fabulous.
 This tool allows us to create dynamic data visualizations, and use those visualizations wherever we like.
 In fact, in this course, we learned enough to create our own data visualization, so let's get started by hitting Add Dashboard.